AlexChoquehuanca/2Parcial/README.md

 ---

-## 👨‍💻 How to Contribute
+## 👨‍💻 Disculpas
 - **Me tarde un tanto cambiando los colores ⭐** - Pronto añadire otra vez la funcionalidad de cambiar entre claro y oscuro.
 ---

 ## 📜 Licencia de los creadores
+Literalmente dicen lo siguiente:
-This template is free to use.
+"This template is free to use.
 Modify it, break it, make it your own.
-Just don’t try to sell it back to us. 😎
+Just don’t try to sell it back to us. 😎" Asi que no hay problema :v

 ---